Skip to content

 Paying Fuel for Employees Using Company Vehicles

-Advisory rates should be used by employers where their employees use a company vehicle.
+Employers should use advisory rates when their employees use a company vehicle.
 Advisory fuel rates are based on the engine size and the type of vehicle used.

-An employer can either reimburse the employee for fuel used for business purposes or request your employee to repay fuel used for their private purposes.
+An employer can reimburse the employee for fuel used for business purposes or request your employee repay fuel used for their private purposes.

 These are some rules relating to the reimbursement of advisory fuel rates.
 For example: